-The Company has obtained trademark registrations with the United States Patent and Trademark Office for over 450 trademarks, including Samuel Adams®, Sam Adams®, Samuel Adams Boston Lager®, Samuel Adams Brewing the American Dream®, Twisted Tea®, Truly Hard Seltzer®, Angry Orchard®, Dogfish Head®, Coney Island®, Angel City Brewery®, Concrete Beach®, Wild Leaf®, and Tura®.
+The Company has obtained trademark registrations with the United States Patent and Trademark Office for over 400 trademarks, including Samuel Adams®, Sam Adams®, Samuel Adams Boston Lager®, Samuel Adams Brewing the American Dream®, Twisted Tea®, Truly®, Truly Hard Seltzer®, Angry Orchard®, Dogfish Head®, Coney Island®, Angel City Brewery® and Concrete Beach®.
 It also has a number of common law trademarks.
 Several Company trademarks are also registered or have registrations pending in various foreign countries.
 The Company regards its trademarks as having substantial value and as being an important factor in the marketing of its products.
 The Company is not aware of any trademark infringements that could materially affect its current business or any prior claim to the trademarks that would prevent the Company from using such trademarks in its business.
 The Company's policy is to pursue registration of its marks whenever appropriate and to oppose infringements of its marks through available enforcement options.

-Environmental, Health and Safety Regulations and Operating Considerations

-The Company's operations are subject to a variety of extensive and changing federal, state and local environmental and occupational health and safety laws, regulations and ordinances that govern activities or operations that may have adverse effects on human health or the environment.
-Environmental laws, regulations or ordinances may impose liability for the cost of remediation of, and for certain damages resulting from, sites of past releases of hazardous materials.
+Environmental, Health and Safety Regulations and Operating Considerations of remediation of, and for certain damages resulting from, sites of past releases of hazardous materials.
 The Company believes that it currently conducts, and in the past has conducted, its activities and operations in substantial compliance with applicable environmental laws, and believes that any costs arising from existing environmental laws will not have a material adverse effect on the Company's financial condition or results of operations.